rduplain/Makefile.d/README.md

 include .Makefile.d/path.mk
 ```

 That's it.
-Add `.Makefile.d` to the .gitignore or equivalent.
+Add `.Makefile.d` to .gitignore or equivalent.
 By default,
 `.Makefile.d-init.mk` downloads a fixed revision of Makefile.d.
 Select a
 different version by editing `MAKEFILE_D_REV` in the `.Makefile.d-init.mk`
 file.
 The project Makefile will re-download the local `.Makefile.d`